Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Introduction

 \section{Introduction}

-Many applications of interest requires the measurement of the distributional impact of a policy (or treatment) on the relevant outcome variable.
-Quantile treatment effects have emerged as an important concepts for measuring such distributional impact (see, e.g., \cite{koenker:book}).
-In this work we focus on the quantile treatment effect $\alpha_\tau$ of a policy/treatment $d$ of an outcome of interest $y$ in the partially linear model: Here $\alpha_\tau$ is the quantile treatment effect (\cite{Lehmann,koenker:book}), and $g_\tau$ is the confounding effects of the other covariates or controls $z$.
-To approximate $g_\tau$ we rely on linear combinations of $p$-dimensional vector of technical regressors, $x=P(z)$, where we allow for the dimension $p$ to be potentially bigger than the sample size $n$ to achieve an accurate approximation for $g_\tau$.
-This brings forth the need to perform model selection or regularization.
+Many applications of interest require the measurement of the distributional impact of a policy (or treatment) on the relevant outcome variable.
+Quantile treatment effects have emerged as an important concept for measuring such distributional impacts (see, e.g., \cite{Lehmann,koenker:book}).
+In this work we focus on the quantile treatment effect $\alpha_\tau$ on a policy/treatment variable $d$ of an outcome of interest $y$ in the (heteroskedastic) partially linear model:

+where $g_\tau$ is the (unknown) confounding function of the other covariates $z$ which can be well approximated by a linear combination of $p$ technical controls.
+Large $p$ arises due to the existence of many features (as in genomic studies and econometric applications) and/or the use of basis expansions in non-parametric approximations.
+When $p$ is comparable or larger than the sample size $n$, this brings forth the need to perform model selection or regularization.

-We propose methods to construct estimates and confidence regions for the coefficient of interest $\alpha_\tau$, based upon robust post-selection procedures.
+We propose methods to construct estimates and confidence regions for the coefficient of interest $\alpha_\tau$ based upon robust post-selection procedures.
 We establish the (uniform) validity of the proposed methods in a non-parametric setting.
-Model selection in those settings (generically) leads to a (moderate) misspecification of the selected model and traditional arguments based on perfect model selection do not apply.
-Therefore the proposed methods are developed to be robust to (moderate) model selection mistakes.
-The proposed methods achieve the asymptotic semi-parametric efficiency bound for the partially linear quantile regression model.
-To do so the conditional densities should be used as weights in the second step of the method.
-Typically such density function is unknown and needs to be estimated which leads to high dimensional model selection problems with estimated data. \footnote{We also discuss alternative estimators that avoid the use of model selection procedures with estimated data.
-Those can be valid under weaker conditions, but they are not semi-parametric efficient, except for some special (homoscedastic) cases.}
+Model selection in those settings generically leads to a moderate mistake and traditional arguments based on perfect model selection do not apply.
+Therefore, the proposed methods are developed to be robust to such model selection mistakes.
+Furthermore, they are directly applicable to construction of simultaneous confidence bands when $d$ is multivariate and a continuum of quantile indices is of interest.